Texas Hold 'Em

 “It’s hard to keep people from making speeches”

-Last Sunday, toward the end of a rally for Transgender rights rally in Chicago’s Federal Plaza, a woman approached me, telling me that there would be demonstrations at what she referred to as the “Air and War” show the following weekend.
-Naturally, I headed out early this morning in search of the demonstration, but the CTA buses were already experiencing delays, which meant after riding and walking, I arrived at North Avenue Beach five minutes after today’s announced start time for the protest, which was to be followed by a march to Millennium Park.
-I was unable to find any demonstrators, but I did find people already staking their claim on what were highly sought-after plots of sand.
-It would nice if those organizing marches announced in advance the meetup point, as well as the route.
+Last Sunday, toward the end of a rally for Transgender rights in Chicago’s Federal Plaza, a woman told me that there would be demonstrations at what she referred to as the upcoming “Air and War” show.
+Naturally, I headed out early this morning in search of the demonstration, but the CTA buses were already experiencing delays.
+So after first walking and then catching a bus, I arrived at North Avenue Beach five minutes after today’s announced start time for the protest, which was to be followed by a march to Millennium Park.
+I couldn’t find any demonstrators, but I did find people already staking their claim on highly sought-after plots of sand to view the Air and Water Show.
+It would nice if the march organizers announced in advance the meetup point, as well as the route.

-The woman who had approached me last weekend was correct in her characterization of the Air and Water show.
-The military has a good reason to cloak the instruments of war under the guise of family fun.
-Various branches of the nation’s armed services had lined the beach’s perimeter with tents to recruit young people.
+The woman was correct in her characterization of the Air and Water how.
+The military has a good reason to cloak the instruments of war in the guise of family fun.
+Various branches of the nation’s armed services lined the beach’s perimeter with tents, hoping to recruit young people looking for excitement.

 [Click on an Image to Enlarge It.
 The Images Are Not Necessarily in Exact Chronological Order]